 Nerves are critical to our physical functioning.
 The nervous system allows the brain to control the entire body and lets the brain know what is happening internally and in our environment.
 They are part of the “electrical wiring” system between the brain and body.
 Motor nerves carry messages from the brain to the muscles for movement.
 Sensory nerves carry messages from the brain to different parts of the body to make us aware of temperature, pain, balance, and pressure.
+When damages occur due to medical malpractice, an attorney can help you claim the compensation you deserve.

 Nerves are composed of many fibers called axons, separated into bundles within the nerve.
 Protecting the nerve is a ring of tissue covering it—something like insulation around a cable.
 If a nerve is cut, both the nerve and the insulation are severed.
 And the fibers inside the nerve can break while the insulation remains intact.
 But if both the nerve and the insulation have been severed and the nerve is not repaired, the growing nerve fibers may form a painful nerve scar or neuroma.